BC Housing - GHG Reduction

 Results

-In 2019, GHG emissions related to energy consumption for space and water heating and electricity for social housing buildings, were 36% lower than in 2005.
+In 2019, GHG emissions related to energy consumption for space & water heating & electricity for social housing buildings, were 36% lower than in 2005.

-Information gathered by PUMA and analyzed by the PUMA and Prism teams provide valuable feedback to BC Housing on how to prioritize opportunities in their portfolio and track against their emission reduction targets as an organization.
-It helps them tell the story of their energy management efforts over the years and provides insights to evaluate their progress.
+Information gathered by PUMA & analyzed by the PUMA & Prism teams provide valuable feedback to BC Housing on how to prioritize opportunities in their portfolio & track against their emission reduction targets as an organization.
+It helps them tell the story of their energy management efforts over the years & provides insights to evaluate their progress.